 - Items that were described accurately by the seller

 PayPal Scams are real

 While Paypal and their IT team are continuously working to improve the security of their transactions and other services, it is important to stay vigilant and aware of the tactics that cyber criminals commit.
-While they know that most people will simply delete their emails, they count on the fact that a small percentage might read the email while being distracted and quickly log into the fake PayPal account revealing their username and password.
+While they know that most people will simply delete their emails, they count on the fact that a small percentage might read the email while being distracted and quickly log into the fake account revealing their username and password.

 PayPal is clear on their policies and will protect the seller and the buyer when the protocol is followed.
 PayPal Scam info is constantly being updated on the PayPal scams and fraud site, so please check this link for more info.